TheOdinProject/curriculum/JS101/DOM-manipulation.md

 </details>

 ###  DOM - Document Object Model

-When working with HTML and JS, you'll often hear mention of "the DOM".
-The DOM \(or Document Object Model\) is, on a high level, a tree-like representation of the contents of a webpage or "document".
-A tree of "nodes" with different relationships depending on how they're arranged in the HTML document.
+The DOM \(or Document Object Model\) is a tree-like representation of the contents of a webpage -  a tree of "nodes" with different relationships depending on how they're arranged in the HTML document.

 ```javascript